Learn more about InVisage’s QuantumFilm™ technology and how it works.

 The unprecedented light sensitivity and customizability of QuantumFilm set InVisage’s image sensor apart from traditional CMOS image sensors.
 Conventional sensors rely on a photosensitive layer made of silicon that also incorporates the circuitry necessary to read the electric output from the detected photons, as well as barriers isolating each pixel in order to prevent crosstalk.
 This means both less room for light sensing and less room for electric storage.
 InVisage has designed an innovative image sensor architecture with a dedicated QuantumFilm layer in order to maximize light sensing capability.

-The above drawing shows a cross section of QuantumFilm pixels.
-Light passes through the color filter array, and is then detected by the quantum dots in the QuantumFilm layer.
+In a QuantumFilm pixel, light passes through the color filter array, and is then detected by the quantum dots in the QuantumFilm layer.
 The metal wiring represents the sensor’s electrical circuitry.
 The higher positioning of the photosensitive layer allows the QuantumFilm pixel to detect more photons, store more electrons (and therefore more photographic information), and reproduce colors more accurately—all with a thinner camera module.

 In InVisage’s QuantumPixel, light sensing is elevated to a new plane: the top surface of the wafer.
 InVisage coats the top surface of the silicon chip with QuantumFilm.
 In contrast to traditional CMOS sensors, which contain a silicon layer responsible for both light sensing and electronic read-out functions, and therefore can only absorb light with a limited area, QuantumFilm enables 100% fill factor (the light sensitive area to total area ratio in a pixel) because it is continuous—the entire area of the imaging array is occupied by a medium whose sole purpose is light sensing.
 This supplements QuantumFilm’s enhanced rate of light absorption and electron transport.
-The graph below shows the high percentage of photons the QuantumFilm sensor stores as electrons at different wavelengths.
+The QuantumFilm sensor stores a high percentage of photons as electrons at different wavelengths.
 This measurement, called quantum efficiency, is a key indicator of image sensor sensitivity.